ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### minimesos known issues

 * When creating a volume it might not be visible on the host because they are created on a directory structure that is not mapped from Docker Machine to the host
 * All Mesos containers: Master, Agent and Marathon have their own network stack which causes some subtle issues because containers will use a different network stack than the host.
+See https://github.com/ContainerSolutions/minimesos/issues/401
-* `minimesos` has a bug if you run on Fedora: https://github.com/ContainerSolutions/minimesos/issues/290
+* `minimesos` does not run on Fedora because it comes with docker from RedHat, which has slightly different API.
+See https://github.com/ContainerSolutions/minimesos/issues/290

 ### Tips & tricks

 * Kill and remove all Docker containers
-  * `alias dacr='docker rm -f $(docker ps -q -a)'`
+  * `docker rm -f $(docker ps -q -a)`
 * Find the IP address of a container
   * `docker inspect --format '{{.NetworkSettings.IPAddress}}' "CONTAINERID"`
+* print IP addresses of all running containers
+  * `for i in $(docker ps -q); do echo -n $i" "; docker inspect --format '{{ .NetworkSettings.IPAddress }}' $i; done`
+* creating and managing docker machine
+  * create `docker-machine create -d virtualbox --virtualbox-memory 8192 --virtualbox-cpu-count 1 minimesos`
+  * prepare environment `eval $(docker-machine env minimesos)`
+  * adjust routing table `sudo route delete 172.17.0.0/16; sudo route -n add 172.17.0.0/16 $(docker-machine ip ${DOCKER_MACHINE_NAME})`

 ### minimesos basics (15 minutes)